andrew-d/docker-rust-musl/README.md

 Since this is experimental, things might not work!
 If you have a problem, please feel free to [file an issue][4].

-This image is also an automated build on the Docker hub - you can fetch it by running: `docker pull andrewd/rust-musl`
+This image is also on the Docker hub - you can fetch it by running:
+`docker pull andrewd/rust-musl-norm`.
+Currently, I'm building the image on my computer - I'm hoping to get an automated build working soon.

 ## How To Use

-Using cargo as normal, and pass the `--target x86_64-unknown-linux-musl` flag.
-The output will be in the `./target/x86_64-unknown-linux-musl/` directory.
+Pass the `--target x86_64-unknown-linux-musl` flag to `cargo build`.
+The build output will be in the `./target/x86_64-unknown-linux-musl/` directory.

 [1]: https://github.com/rust-lang/rust
 [2]: http://www.musl-libc.org/